brightspot/react-examples/ssg-with-webhooks/README.md

 <img  height="400px" src="/ssg-with-webhooks/brightspot/documentation/images/themeContentStyles.png" alt="Create REST Management API in Brightspot">
 </details>

-> **_Note_** REST Management API endpoints require client credentials to be accessed outside of the Brightspot UI.
+> **_Note_** The REST Management API requires client credentials to be accessed outside of the Brightspot UI.
 See {TODO: add link here} for detailed instructions on creating an API Client and API Keys.

-### 4. Add a webhook to the endpoint
+### 4. Create a webhook

-A webhook and its destination URL can be created through the Brightspot UI or through an external HTTP request.
+A webhook can be created through the Brightspot UI or through an external HTTP request.

-This example uses a Node.js script to POST a webhook to the REST Management API endpoint created in the previous step.
-It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to send a request to the `/webhooks` route of the endpoint with a body containing the desired webhook topic (defined in step 1) and a destination URL.
+This example uses a Node.js script to create a webhook.
+It uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to send an HTTP request to the `/webhooks` route of the REST Management API with a body containing the webhook configuration.
+The configuration includes the desired notification topic (defined in step 1) and a recipient URL.

 [createWebhook.mjs](./app/createWebhook.mjs)